doctrine/mongodb-odm/en/reference/working-with-objects.rst

 In this chapter we will help you understand the ``DocumentManager`` and the ``UnitOfWork``.
 A Unit of Work is similar to an object-level transaction.
-A new Unit of Work is implicity started when an DocumentManager is initially created or after ``DocumentManager#flush()`` has been invoked.
+A new Unit of Work is implicitly started when an DocumentManager is initially created or after ``DocumentManager#flush()`` has been invoked.
 A Unit of Work is committed (and a new one started) by invoking